mirror/dd-wrt/src/router/frr/doc/user/evpn.rst

 environment in order for VXLAN decapsulation to function.
 In this example we will advertise our local VTEP-IP using BGP (via the ``network`` statement), but static routes or other routing protocols like IS-IS or OSPF can also be used.
+The VTEP-IP can be either an IPv4 or IPv6 address for both Singlehomed and Multihomed deployments.

 In order to enable EVPN for a BGP instance, we must use the command ``advertise-all-vni``.
 In this example we will be using the default VRF to